SlashScreen/RLTK3/README.md

 # Welcome to the Ruby Language Toolkit

+**NOTE: This is not actively maintained or dfeveloped, and I probably cannot help you with support.
+This is a fork of [Chris Wailes' project](https://github.com/chriswailes/RLTK) intended to keep the Ruby gem up to date, and accept merge requests to fix any breaking changes.**

 RLTK is a collection of classes and methods designed to help programmers work with languages in an easy to use and straightforward manner.
 This toolkit provides the following features:

 * Lexer generator